Question: How well is a project and community setup for diverse leadership?

-- Signal to newcomers that everyone is welcome, has an opportunity to take on leadership roles, and can be successful within the project.
+- Signal to newcomers and already existing community members that everyone is welcome, has an opportunity to take on leadership roles, and can be successful within the project.

 The usage and dissemination of health metrics may lead to privacy violations.
 Organizations may be exposed to risks.
 These risks may flow from compliance with the GDPR in the EU, with state law in the US, or with other law.
 There may also be contractual risks flowing from terms of service for data providers such as GitHub and GitLab.
 The usage of metrics must be examined for risk and potential data ethics problems.
 Please see CHAOSS Data Ethics document for additional guidance.

 Examples of open source leadership (e.g., influential community roles):

 - Individuals serving as project maintainers (sometimes referred to as owners)

 - Individuals with repository merge access

 - Individuals who are organization members for the repository

 - Individuals who have defined community roles (community representatives, community speakers)